This post is sponsored by Plaid Enterprises.

 Get ready for the holiday season with this DIY painted pasta chess set!
 We love making as many homemade gifts as we can, and this one is a really fun one to make together with your kids.
 Older kids can help with the assembly of the pasta chess pieces, and younger ones will love painting up the pieces.
 Since this pasta chess set already has a super unique look, we knew right away we should skip the traditional black and white pieces and use a few of our favorite shades from Delta Ceramcoat® Acrylic Paint instead!
 You can find all 22 shades and 6 Flash Metallic colors in the craft aisle at Target!

 Since there are so many pieces to be painted, this is a great craft to set up on a snowy afternoon while watching a Christmas movie with the family.
-Build the pasta pieces ahead of time, and then spread the pieces, Delta Ceramcoat paints, and brushed out on your coffee table and get started!
-A coat of colorful paint really gives these pasta pieces a whole new life – we love how untraditional and playful they are!
+Build the pasta pieces ahead of time, and then spread the pieces, Delta Ceramcoat paints, and brushes out on your coffee table and get started!
+A coat of colorful paint gives these pasta pieces a whole new life – we love how untraditional and playful they are!
 They’re a great kid-made gift to give to family and friends this holiday season, or keep it for yourself and have it out at your next holiday party for guests to play!
 See the full instructions for this below!

 what you need: